Updated on 15 October 2020

 Where five roads meet

-The castle at Blainville had a similar history, beginning as a wooden fort, to become, as was the custom, an impregnable (you hoped) stone fortress by the XIIIth century.
-Five roads connected Rouen to the North and, aware of its key position dominating the river Crevon, William the Conqueror « persuaded » Roger de Clères to cede this strategic castle without a fight.
-The reassertion of his power and personal authority in partnership with the church, the re-organisation and reform of the great Norman Abbeys, and the building of castles were key to William’s assertive and centralising strategy.
+The castle at Blainville had a similar history, beginning as a wooden fort, to become, as was the custom, an impregnable (hopefully) stone fortress by the 18th century.
+Five roads connected Rouen to the north and, aware of its key position dominating the Crevon river, William the Conqueror ‘persuaded’ Roger de Clères to cede this strategic castle without a fight.
+The reassertion of his power and personal authority in partnership with the church, the re-organisation and reform of the great Norman abbeys, and the building of castles were key to William’s assertive and centralising strategy.
 Forgotten and overgrown, the ruined castle was progressively restored from 1967 by the Archéo Jazz Association who organise international cultural events there every year.

 Château de Blainville-Crevon